cloudmesh-community/fa18-523-57/paper/paper.md

 * do not remove the :exclamation: this is for the instructors a sign that we reviewed

+:o: you must make your section referencing labels more unique as others could have chapters with the same labels

 ---

 Keywords: Hid fa18-523-57, [Deep Learning](#Deep-Learning), gradient descents, Python, [Neural Networks](#Neural-Networks), [Tensors](#Tensors), [Computational Graph](#Computational-Graph),